Demand forecasting: Calculating the accuracy of supply chain forecasts

 $\text{MAPE} = \frac{\sum(w\cdot|A-F|)}{\sum(w\cdot A)}$.
-The advantage of this measure is that could weight errors, so you can define how to weight for your relevant business, ex gross profit or ABC.
-The only problem is that for seasonal products you will create an undefined result when sales = 0 and that is not symmetrical, that means that you can be much more inaccurate if sales are higher than if they are lower than the forecast.
-So sMAPE is also used to correct this, it is known as symmetric Mean Absolute Percentage Error.
+The advantage of this measure is that can weight errors.
+The only problem is that for seasonal products you will create an undefined result when sales = 0 and that is not symmetrical.
+This means that you can be much more inaccurate if sales are higher than if they are lower than the forecast.
+So sMAPE also known as symmetric Mean Absolute Percentage Error, is used to correct this.

-Last but not least, for intermittent demand patterns none of the above are really useful.
-So you can consider MASE (Mean Absolute Scaled Error) as a good KPI to use in those situations, the problem is that is not as intuitive as the ones mentioned before.
+Finally, for intermittent demand patterns, none of the above are particularly useful.
+In this situation, a business may consider MASE (Mean Absolute Scaled Error) as a key performance indicator to use.
+However, the use of this calculation is challenging as it is not as intuitive as the above-mentioned.
 Another metric to consider, especially when there are intermittent or lumpy demand patterns at hand, is SPEC (Stock-keeping-oriented Prediction Error Costs).
 The idea behind this metric is to compare predicted demand and actual demand by computing theoretical incurred costs over the forecast horizon.
 It assumes, that predicted demand higher than actual demand results in stock-keeping costs, whereas predicted demand lower than actual demand results in opportunity costs.
 SPEC takes into account temporal shifts (prediction before or after actual demand) or cost-related aspects and allows comparisons between demand forecasts based on business aspects as well.